rheiland/morphy/README.md

 mv morph PhysiCell-model-builder-2.7.3   # want to have the executable in the GUI cd PhysiCell-model-builder-2.7.3 python bin/pmb.py --studio    # or just try to run "studio.sh"
 ```
+then in the PMB, select the Run tab, press Run Simulation.
+In Plot tab, Play.

 Old/originally:
 ```